 Read the latest post.

 Science Student Council

-Science Highlights From the March Monitor
+Science Highlights from the July Monitor

 - In brief

 Snapshots of some of the latest peer-reviewed research within psychology and related fields.

 Barbara Stanley explores how today’s more complex research environment is raising new ethical concerns.

 - Diaz-Granados to join APA as executive director for education

 - APA co-sponsors ‘The Science of Kids’ exhibit to promote STEM

 - Early career psychologists will blog and students will tweet during APA’s 2014 Annual Convention